avilapa/vxr/README.md

       - Screen
       - Planet (_only in the PlanetEditor example!_)
       - ___Add your own!___
+  - Rigidbody: Adds rigidbody physics to an object and can be applied forces and velocities.
+  - Collider: Adds a particular shape to the object to detect collisions with other rigidbodies with a collision shape.
   - Light: Turns the object into a source of light.
     - Directional and Punctual lights supported.
   - Image Based Light: Calculates irradiance of the scene to be used by all PBR materials in the engine.